eternalsafe/safe-subgraph/README.md

 There are two commonly used deployements of the v1.3.0 factory.
 Both are indexed.
 One is known as the "canonical" deployment and the other as the ["eip155" deployment](https://github.com/safe-global/safe-deployments/blob/main/src/assets/v1.3.0/proxy_factory.json).

-#### L1 and L2 Safes
+#### L2 Safes

-There are two versions of the Safe contract, the original Safe and the [SafeL2](https://github.com/safe-global/safe-smart-account/blob/main/contracts/SafeL2.sol#L10).
-This subgraph supports both versions, via the same subgraph, but with two different data sources.
-This means you can query Safe and SafeL2 wallets in the same way with the same GraphQL queries against one endpoint, but they are indexed differently in The Graph.
+On any L2, there is the original (in a sense that it is the same as  the original contract deployed to L1) `Safe` contract and the [SafeL2](https://github.com/safe-global/safe-smart-account/blob/main/contracts/SafeL2.sol#L10) contract.
+This subgraph supports both contracts, via the same instance, but with two different data sources.
+This means you can query `Safe` and `SafeL2` wallets in the same way with the same GraphQL queries against one endpoint, even though they are indexed differently in _The Graph_.

-The L1 data source is named `Safe` and the L2 data source is named `SafeL2`.
-The L2 data source is more efficient due to the use of events, so we try to use the L2 data source whenever possible.
-However, there are some cases where an L2 safe may be detected as an L1 safe, for example, if a new L2 singleton is deployed that this subgraph does not know about.
-In these cases, we will use the L1 data source for the L2 Safe.
-This is not a problem as L2 Safes can still be indexed via the call handler rather than the event handler, it's just less efficient.
+The data sources are defined in [subgraph.yaml](subgraph.yaml) as `templates` and are named accordingly `Safe` and `SafeL2`.
+The `SafeL2` data source is more efficient because it reads the data from events emitted from the corresponding contract, whereas `Safe` data source must rely on call handlers in lieu of the contract not emitting events.
+The subgraph will automatically detect whether the new safe is of `Safe` or `SafeL2` instance based on the known `SafeL2` singleton deployment address.
+Howver, if a new `SafeL2` singleton is deployed that this subgraph does not know about, the subgraph will fall back to using `Safe` data source and its call handler to ensure it reads all the information from the safe, no matter whether it emits events or not.
+This is not a problem as `SafeL2` safes can still be indexed via the call handler rather than the event handler, it's just less efficient.

 ## Prerequiste